 For Immediate Release

-Demand for space on the radio spectrum is increasing due to technological innovations such as 4G mobile services and the rapid expansion of wireless internet services.
+Demand for space and use of the radio spectrum is increasing due to technological innovations such as 4G mobile services and the rapid expansion of wireless internet services.

-A Presidential mandate calling on federal agencies to free portions of the spectrum led to the Spectrum Pipeline Act of 2015.
+A Presidential mandate calling on federal agencies to vacate portions of the spectrum led to the Spectrum Pipeline Act of 2015.

 - Auction proceeds will be provided to the federal agencies to cover relocation or spectrum-sharing costs.